yaron-E92/events/docs/networking/resilient-tcp.md

 The transport automatically serializes and dispatches these frames; application code only needs to publish and subscribe to domain events.

-## Collapsed inbound session
+## Inbound session lifecycle

-`PersistentInboundSession` now owns the TCP accept loop, authentication handshake, heartbeat bookkeeping, and inbound dispatch for all connections.
-The listener no longer maintains a parallel session manager—`PersistentSessionListener` simply wraps this inbound session and exposes the join/leave/frame callbacks used by higher-level components.
-When a peer reconnects, the session state (including inflight frames) is preserved and any durable `ResilientSessionClient` previously registered with the session is automatically reattached.
+`PersistentPortListener` hosts the TCP listener, handles the initial authentication handshake, and passes authenticated sockets to the correct `ResilientInboundConnection`.
+Each inbound connection keeps the receive loop, heartbeat timer, and deduplication state for one peer while sharing the process-wide `SessionManager`.
+When a peer reconnects, the existing `ResilientInboundConnection` is rehydrated so inflight frames continue flowing without forcing a new aggregator registration.

-## Client responsibilities
+## Persistent publisher responsibilities

-`ResilientSessionClient` is responsible for:
+Outbound delivery is coordinated by `PersistentEventPublisher`, which spins up a `ResilientCompositSessionConnection` per session key.
+Each composite connection owns both a `ResilientOutboundConnection` and the paired `ResilientInboundConnection`, giving it everything it needs to:

-- Creating the session token that carries the `SessionKey` and optional authentication secret.
+- Create the session token that carries the `SessionKey` and optional authentication secret.
-- Persisting the outbox to disk and replaying unacknowledged frames after reconnect.
+- Persist the outbox to disk and replay unacknowledged frames after reconnect.
-- Driving exponential backoff and retry loops when sockets drop or authentication fails.
+- Drive exponential backoff and retry loops when sockets drop or authentication fails.
-- Raising callbacks for inbound frames so callers can dispatch events or respond with ACKs.
+- Raise callbacks for inbound frames so the listener’s `IInboundConnectionManager.EventReceived` pipeline can dispatch events or respond with ACKs.
-- Correlating ACK frames with inflight entries and trimming the durable outbox.
+- Correlate ACK frames with inflight entries and trim the durable outbox.

-Callers enqueue event payloads through `EnqueueEventAsync`; the client takes care of persistence, reconnect orchestration, and heartbeat monitoring.
+Callers enqueue event payloads through `TCPEventTransport.PublishEventAsync`; the publisher takes care of persistence, reconnect orchestration, and heartbeat monitoring behind the scenes.

 ## Authentication Modes